glenfish/TutorMeApp/README.md

 The Ultrahook gem should already be installed from running 'bundle'.
 From the command line in a separate tab or window, run: ```ultrahook stripe 3000``` (if you are using the default port)

+Cloudinary is used to host images.
+You will need to create an account and add your Cludinary credentials to rails.